Skip to main content

 • Limit wallet balances.
 Keep only active trading capital in the wallet you use with PMXT.

 • Revoke unused PMXT API keys.
-If you stop using the hosted API, revoke your key from the dashboard so it cannot be used to make calls on your behalf.
+If you stop using hosted, revoke your key from the dashboard so it cannot be used to make calls on your behalf.
+(Self-hosted does not need a pmxt_api_key.)

 Disclaimer

 PMXT is provided “as is” without warranty of any kind.
-By using the hosted API with venue credentials that control funds, you acknowledge and accept the following:
+By using PMXT in either mode, you acknowledge and accept the following:

 • PMXT is not responsible for any lost, stolen, or mismanaged funds.
-This includes but is not limited to losses arising from unauthorized trades, venue API changes, software bugs, service outages, or security incidents.
+This includes but is not limited to losses from unauthorized trades, venue API changes, software bugs, service outages, smart-contract bugs in the unaudited PreFundedEscrow (see Hosted trading), or security incidents.

 • On-chain transactions are irreversible.
-Unlike traditional financial systems, blockchain transactions cannot be reversed or charged back.
+Blockchain transactions cannot be reversed or charged back.
 Funds sent or traded through on-chain venues are final.

 • You should only risk what you can afford to lose.
 Prediction markets carry inherent financial risk independent of the software used to access them.

-For users who require full custody and zero third-party trust, we strongly recommend the local pmxt installation over the hosted API.
+For users who require full custody and zero third-party trust, self-hosted is the right mode.